dockstore/dockstore-support/topicgenerator/README.md

         - `https://staging.dockstore.org/api`
         - `https://dockstore.org/api`
 - `token`: The Dockstore token of an admin or curator.
 This token is used to upload topics to the webservice.
 - `openai-api-key`: The OpenAI API key required for using the OpenAI APIs.
 See https://platform.openai.com/docs/api-reference/authentication for more details.
+This is used to generate topics.

 ## Running the program